mfalcier/YesSir/README.md

 ![Image of YesSir](http://www.quickmeme.com/img/ea/ea716f8278f2c0aa9044513ef3b8acc2362567dc1a4456a27343f21a9f0b519f.jpg)

-This library provides an annotation, `@LogMe` that will log your functions in order to monitor their execution and duration.
+This library provides an annotation, `@LogMe` that will log your functions in order to monitor their execution (with input parameters and results if those are available) and duration.
-When a function is annotated, it will create a log before and after it's execution, showing it's execution time.
+When a function is annotated, it will create a log before and after it's execution, showing all the details.

 For Example: